MarvinVomberg/MarvinVomberg/README.md

 I love building clean and DX friendly backends with state of the art technologies and standards.

 I worked with Pimcore for a long time in my job to build custom CMS for clients.
-Currently working with Directus as a headless CMS with Vue.js SPAs
+Currently working only on backends with laravel.

-All projects are running in a docker environment for development and in production.
+All projects are running in a docker environment for development.
 I really want to learn more about k8s but had no real usecase yet.

 For smaller parts that need to be reactive I also use Alpine.js or petite Vue.
-Since I like the idea behind svelte, I am tinkering around with it for some while now and want to test it in a real project.

 I want to learn Golang so I can build even more efficient APIs.